andylamp/stanford_dbclass/README.md

 during my completion of the (infamous) database class offered [here][1] (for free!) by [Prof. Jennifer Widom][2].

-Solutions have are polished and section as per the new format of the source (mini-courses).
+Solutions have are polished and sectioned according to the new format of the source (self-paced mini-courses).
 In each of the mini-courses there are `markdown` (`.md`) files which have the solutions and code.
 Some queries, questions have some personal notes that I've found interesting.
 As always, take everything with a *grain of salt*.

 # Important notes